 Sarah Rogers Morris

 Sarah holds an MA in the history of design, decorative arts, and material culture from the Bard Graduate Center and a BA in art history from New York University.
-Her writing has been featured in a variety of scholarly and popular web and print publications, including Architect's Newspaper and Pin-Up.
-Sarah’s Master’s thesis, “Richard Nickel’s Photography: Preserving Ornament in Architecture,” was published in the peer-reviewed journal Future Anterior by the University of Minnesota Press in 2013.
-Sarah has worked in the non-profit sector for over a decade, including at the Graham Foundation for Advanced Studies in the Fine Arts, Frank Lloyd Wright Trust, MoMA, Judd Foundation, Mies van der Rohe Society, and most recently, as Executive Director of the Chicago Women in Architecture Foundation.
+Her writing has been featured in a variety of scholarly and popular web and print publications, including Future Anterior, Architect's Newspaper, and Pin-Up.
+Sarah has worked in the non-profit sector for over a decade, including at the Graham Foundation for Advanced Studies in the Fine Arts, Mies van der Rohe Society, and most recently, as Executive Director of the Chicago Women in Architecture Foundation.
+She serves on the board of the Society of Architectural Historians and volunteers as a room parent at her kids’ public school.